anaconda/pyscript-tutorial/01_python_in_the_browser.md

 > ✅ This example is complete!
 Now let's Save <svg viewBox="0 0 24 24" width="1.2em" height="1.2em" class="text-base sm:text-sm"><path fill="currentColor" d="M21 7v12q0 .825-.587 1.413Q19.825 21 19 21H5q-.825 0-1.413-.587Q3 19.825 3 19V5q0-.825.587-1.413Q4.175 3 5 3h12Zm-9 11q1.25 0 2.125-.875T15 15q0-1.25-.875-2.125T12 12q-1.25 0-2.125.875T9 15q0 1.25.875 2.125T12 18Zm-6-8h9V6H6Z"></path></svg> and Run <svg viewBox="0 0 32 32" width="1.2em" height="1.2em" class="text-base sm:text-xs"><path fill="currentColor" d="M7 28a1 1 0 0 1-1-1V5a1 1 0 0 1 1.482-.876l20 11a1 1 0 0 1 0 1.752l-20 11A1 1 0 0 1 7 28Z"></path></svg> our first PyScript app.

-If everything works correctly, you should be now looking at a blank page! 😁 I know this is probably not something you were expecting.
+If everything works correctly, you should now be looking at a blank page! 😁 I know this is probably not something you were expecting.
 You were perhaps expecting to see the string printed on the page.
 But I promise you: everything is in order.

-So where the `print` output went ?
+So where did the `print` output go ?
 To see it, you need to open the JavaScript Console in your Browser (on Chrome: `View > Developer > JavaScript Console`).
 In the console, you should be now seeing the following message: